 If a counterparty to an OTC derivative transaction or a Securities Financing Transaction, engaged by the Manager and/or the ICAV, in respect of a Fund, (which is not a Relevant Institution), is subject to a credit rating downgrade, this could potentially have significant implications for the relevant Fund both from a commercial perspective.
-Pursuant to the Central Bank Rules, a rating downgrade for a counterparty to an OTC derivative transaction or a Securities Financing Transaction to A-2 or below (or a comparable rating) shall require the responsible person to conduct a new credit assessment of the counterparty to be sufficiently creditworthy, the relevant Fund should refrain from entering into transactions with that counterparty.
+Pursuant to the Central Bank Rules, a rating downgrade for a counterparty to an OTC derivative transaction or a Securities Financing Transaction to A-2 or below (or a comparable rating) shall require the responsible person to conduct a new credit assessment of the counterparty without delay.
+Where the ICAV and/or the Manager no longer believes the counterparty to be sufficiently creditworthy, the relevant Fund should refrain from entering into transactions with that counterparty.